iVS3D/iVS3D/README.md

 ## Tests

-To create the test build add ```"CONFIG+=test"``` as an qmake argument to your build configuration.
+To create the test build add ```Build_Tests=ON``` when configuring your build with cmake.
-Now you can run the tests within the Test Result tab in Qt Creator.
+Now you can run the tests within the Test Result tab in Qt Creator or use `ctest` to run the test suite in your terminal.

 [Link to our test data]